 Before field data were entered, GPS coordinates were used for editing digitized boundaries of polygons and points that represent cumulative occupied habitat to ensure that data were assigned to the polygon or point representing cumulative occupied habitat over time.
-In 2015, there were more merged polygons (plants found between existing polygons to connect them) than outlying plants representing new polygons.
-The polygons that represent cumulative occupied habitat were edited to represent those that were occupied vs. unoccupied in 2015, shown in Appendix D.
+In 2016, there was one merged polygons (plants found between existing polygons to connect them) and three new points or polygons of outlying plants representing new locations.
+The 88 of 161 polygons that represent cumulative occupied habitat were edited to represent those that were occupied vs. unoccupied in 2016, shown in Appendix D.